FuelCycleFIT/FITProject/README.md

 - Comparison with experimental data
 - Code testing or comparison

-FIT project is related to this last item.
+FIT project is based on code feature testing.
 The purpose of the FIT Benchmarks is to **test the impact of FCC functionality** and how this **impact is propagated** in the fuel cycle calculation.

 ## Abbreviations and definitions